ericlaurits/personal-site/_services/workshops.md

 ## For the Love of Teachers

 Teachers are my favorite people in the world.
 As I am still in and out of the classroom on a yearly basis, I pride myself on maintaining a strong connection to working teachers and current best practices.
 We are in the trenches together.
-No teacher (I can tell you from personal experience) wants to hear PD from a teacher who hasn't been in the classroom in the past decade.
+No teacher (I can tell you from personal experience) wants to hear PD from a "teacher" who hasn't been in the classroom in the past decade.
 Below you'll find the topics of my most recent workshops, though every school I work with gets custom designed workshops built specifically for them and their needs.
 The topics most requested from me are: relationship building, growing a culture of reading, teacher language, inquiry design, questioning, project based learning (PBL), math workshop, writing instruction...

 ## Teacher Language